onigoetz/anypack-plugin-serve/.github/FAQ.md

 ### Why does the `static` option default to `compiler.context`?

-When creating `webpack-plugin-serve`, we drew upon lessons learned from webpack-dev-server and webpack-serve. _It is impossible to cater to the needs of every webpack user._ That was a lesson hard-learned.
+When creating `anypack-plugin-serve`, we drew upon lessons learned from webpack-dev-server and webpack-serve. _It is impossible to cater to the needs of every webpack user._ That was a lesson hard-learned.
 A logical, best case coverage decision was made to use `compiler.context`.
 In the event that a configuration is specified, and an output path is not specified in the configuration, the compiler will set the output path to the compiler context.
 And unless set, the compiler context defaults to the current working directory.
 Based on experience and user feedback about the defaults (or lack thereof) in webpack-dev-server and webpack-serve, `compiler.context` was chosen the "safest" default.

 ### Why can't I use Node v10.14.x?

 The minor version range for Node v10.14.x contains [a regression](https://github.com/nodejs/node/pull/17806#issuecomment-446213378) which causes `ERR_STREAM_WRITE_AFTER_END` and `Invalid WebSocket frame: RSV1 must be clear` errors when using WebSockets.
 We've narrowed the issue down to that version range of Node, as 10.13.x is not affected.

-### Why do I have to include `webpack-plugin-serve/client` in the entry?
+### Why do I have to include `anypack-plugin-serve/client` in the entry?

-On `webpack-plugin-serve` this file is responsible to control the `Hot Module Replacement`, i.e, the communication between the webpack compiler and the browser.
+On `anypack-plugin-serve` this file is responsible to control the `Hot Module Replacement`, i.e, the communication between the webpack compiler and the browser.
 After a change happens on a file, the server is going to send a message to the browser "Hey browser, here are the files you have to hot replace, and here is the new compilation hash".
 By doing that, the script that you included knows what files changed and handles them to the `webpack` hmr code that exists on the browser too.

 This file is also responsible to serve some of the special features we created, the overlays (status and progress).